mrmcc3/vibing-dev/blog/bone.md

   - **(L)ist**: Read a variable number of nested values.
     - `0x00` terminates the list.
   - **(E)xtend**: The next byte must be another extension typecode.
-    - Creates another level of extensions.
+    - Creates another level of typecodes available for extension.
-    - If for example the extensions for `0xFA-0xFF` are all taken `0xFFFA` can be used.
   - **(I)nvalid**: Stop processing with an error.

 ### Typecodes